KxSystems/docs/docs/ref/dotz.md

 2010.12.16D17:12:16.849442000
 ```

-When KDB-X has completed executing a script passed as a command-line argument, and if there are no open sockets nor a console, KDB-X will exit.
+When kdb+ has completed executing a script passed as a command-line argument, and if there are no open sockets nor a console, kdb+ will exit.
 The timer alone is not enough to stop the process exiting – it must have an event source which is a file descriptor (socket, console, or some plugin registering a file descriptor and callback via the C API `sd1` function).

 [`\t`](syscmds.md#t-timer)